JonasGessner/JGDownloadAcceleration/README.md

 <h4>`setOperationStartedBlock:`</h4> Used to be notified when the operation starts.
-The block passes a reference to the operation.
+The block passes the tag (default 0) of the operation and the expected content size of the resource.
 The blocks is called from the network thread.

 <h4>`setCompletionBlockWithSuccess:failure:`</h4> Used to be notified when the operation finishes and to be informed about the completion state (failed with an error or not?).
 The completion block passes a reference to the operation, the failure block passes a reference to the operation and the error.
 Both blocks are called from a background thread (not the network thread).